-BC Passive House (BCPH) Factory began prefabricating its own high-performance building components after successfully assembling Canada’s first Passive House-certified structure, the Lost Lake PassivHaus, which was shipped as a kit of parts from Austria to serve as that country’s hospitality house for the Vancouver 2010 Olympic and Paralympic Winter Games.
-As demand increased, BCPH began planning a larger factory, one that would provide employees with as high-quality a work environment as they were producing for others.
+BC Passive House (BCPH) Factory began prefabricating its own high-performance building components after successfully assembling Canada’s first Passive House–certified structure, the Lost Lake PassivHaus.
+Austrians had shipped the house as a kit of parts to serve as their hospitality house for the Vancouver 2010 Olympic and Paralympic Winter Games.
+As demand for prefabricated buildings increased, BCPH began planning a larger factory, one that would provide employees with as high-quality work environment as they were producing for others.
+The factory is in the Pemberton Valley, north of Whistler, where it sits against a backdrop of Coast Mountain peaks.

-The facility includes offices, a showroom, and a high-bay workshop, all contained within a simple rectangular volume.
-Douglas-fir post-and-beam frames, at six-metre intervals, span from the sides to a central line of columns, forming the main structure.
-Continuous ledgers on either side of the beams support prefabricated wood-frame roof panels.
-Exterior twelve-metre cross-laminated timber panels are laid horizontally in a staggered pattern for the walls and are topped with continuous clerestory windows to provide daylight and views in all directions.
+The architects wanted to prove that an industrial building could be as beautiful as a public building, and so they designed a light and simple ode to wood.
+The all-wood facility includes offices, a showroom, and a high-bay workshop, all contained within a simple rectangular volume.
+Douglas-fir-post-and-beam frames, at six-metre intervals, span from the sides to a central line of columns, forming the main structure.
+Continuous legers on either side of the beams support prefabricated wood-frame roof panels.
+Exterior twelve-metre cross-laminated timber (CLT) panels are laid horizontally in a staggered pattern for the walls and are topped with continuous clerestory windows to provide daylight and views in all directions.
 The showroom and office walls are framed with wood I-joists, super insulated, and certified to Passive House standards.
-The exterior cladding is of prefabricated panels of horizontal Douglas-fir and dense, durable larch boards.
+The exterior cladding consists of prefabricated panels of horizontal Douglas-fir, and dense, durable larch boards.